 NUMBERS

-There are three sets of numbers on the dial: Gothic numerals, Roman numerals and Arabic.
+There are three sets of numbers on the dial: Gothic numerals, Roman numerals and Arabic numerals.
 Each set will show you a different type of time.
-The Gothic numerals show you Old Czech time, Golden Roman numerals show you the current time we actually use these days and the Arabic numerals show you Babylonian time.
+The Gothic numerals show you Old Czech time, Golden Roman numerals show you the current time we use nowadays and the Arabic numerals show you Babylonian time.
 And as a bonus, the clock also shows Siderial time – but this is more related to astronomy than time.

 COLORS